From The VA

 - ESN gets $11M to help VA keep records private Arlington-based Engineering Services Network Inc. has won a contract from the Department of Veterans Affairs worth as much as $10.9 million to help the VA move medical records from old systems to a new one.
 The contract includes $7.9 million for the first year, with options worth an additional $3 million.

-Posted by Bob Higgins on Jun 8 2010, With 0 Reads, Filed under Top 10, Vet News.
+Posted by GPD on June 8, 2010, With 56 Reads Filed under Veterans Administration (VA).
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.